Ashnoor1313/AshnoorPortfolio/replit.md

-# Portfolio Website
+# Ashnoor Singh - Portfolio Website

 ## Overview

-This is a modern, full-stack portfolio website built for showcasing an AI/ML engineer's work and experience.
-The application features a dark-themed, animated frontend with sections for about, projects, skills, education, experience, certifications, and contact information.
-It includes a contact form with backend API integration for message storage and retrieval.
+This is a professional, full-stack portfolio website built for Ashnoor Singh, an AI/ML engineering student from GGSIPU.
+The application features a dark-themed, animated frontend showcasing real projects, experience, and achievements.
+It includes sections for about, projects, skills, education, experience, certifications, and contact information with a functional contact form and backend API integration.

+## Recent Changes (January 2025)

+✓ Updated all portfolio content with authentic data from Ashnoor's resume ✓ Added real project information: PotatoGuard (Potato Disease Classifier), QR Code Authenticator ✓ Integrated actual work experience: Data Analyst Intern at To Let Globe, AI Masters Lead at IEEE GTBIT ✓ Updated education details: GGSIPU B.Tech CSE (2023-2027) with 9.28 CGPA ✓ Added authentic certifications: Data Science and Analytics, Python and Machine Learning ✓ Updated contact information and social media links for Ashnoor Singh ✓ Personalized skills section based on actual technical expertise

 ## User Preferences